yahayaSalisu1/My-Blockchain-Security-Audits/SiloV2/report.md

 **Proof Of Concept (POC)**

-The below PoC shows how an attacker called initialize function with malicious siloConfig, fake hook receiver, fake shareToken and malicious vaults, finally the attacker became the owner of the Actions.sol contract.
+The below PoC shows how an attacker called initialize function with malicious siloConfig, fake hook receiver, shareToken and malicious vaults, finally the attacker became the owner of the Actions.sol contract.

 ```solidity
 // SPDX-License-Identifier: MIT